dynamsoft-docs/capture-vision-docs/architecture/input.md

 ## ISA Implementation

 An image source is usually required when creating a DCV application.
-In most cases, developers can directly use one of the following ready-made implemenations in their application:
+In most cases, developers can directly use one of the following ready-made implementations in their application:

 ### Dynamsoft Camera Enhancer

 Dynamsoft Camera Enhancer (DCE) is available on Web and Mobile platforms.
 It enables the users to do the following:

 1. Control cameras
-2. Acquire image frames from live video stream
+2. Acquire image frames from a live video stream
 3. Provide basic user interaction

 As it has implemented the ISA interface, we can directly use it as an image source.
 For example: